What 2020 Democrats are saying about the allegations against Joe Biden

 Gov. Jay Inslee

-Washington Democratic Gov. Inslee’s response to Flores’s account of unwanted physical contact from Biden was short and to the point, telling the Associated Press that she should be listened to.
+Washington Democratic Gov. Inslee’s response to Flores’ account of unwanted physical contact from Biden was short and to the point, telling the Associated Press that she should be listened to.

 “I believe it’s important to listen and take seriously any incident like this,” he said.